Bills fire coach Rex Ryan ahead of last game of season

 ORCHARD PARK, N.Y.
-(AP) -- The Bills have fired coach Rex Ryan before the end of his second season after he failed to build Buffalo's defense into a bully or lead the team to the playoffs.
+(AP) -- Rex Ryan's inability to back up his boasts of building a bully - particularly on defense - in Buffalo led to the Bills firing their high-profile coach one game short of completing his second full season.

-The Bills announced Ryan's firing on Tuesday, three days after a 34-31 overtime loss to the Dolphins dropped the Bills to 7-8 and officially eliminated the team from playoff contention.
-The loss extended the NFL's longest active playoff drought to 17 seasons.
+Terry Pegula, who made Ryan's hiring his first big splash as owner, was the person who informed Ryan of his dismissal Tuesday.
+The decision came three days after a 34-31 overtime loss to Miami which eliminated Buffalo (7-8) from contention, and extended the NFL's longest active playoff drought to 17 years.

-Assistant head coach and offensive coordinator Anthony Lynn takes over as the interim, and is expected to be a candidate to replace Ryan full-time.
-The Bills close the season in a meaningless game on Sunday at the New York Jets (4-11).

-Lynn is a longtime Ryan assistant and was promoted to offensive coordinator after Ryan fired Greg Roman following an 0-2 start.

-Team owner Terry Pegula reached the decision over the weekend and informed Ryan during the team's day off on Tuesday.

-''We mutually agreed that the time to part ways is now,'' Pegula said in a statement released by the team. ''These decisions are never easy.''
+''We mutually agreed that that the time to part ways is now,'' Pegula said in a statement released by the team. ''These decisions are never easy.''

 Pegula then noted his wife in saying: ''Kim and I and our entire Bills organization share in the same disappointment and frustration as our fans, but we remain committed to our goal of bringing a championship to western New York.''